ZERO PARADES Gameplay, Skills, and Encounters Guide

 Steam references Pressures and Exertion, including Fatigue, Anxiety, and Delirium.
 That language suggests the game wants stress to be part of the role-playing system.
 Exertion appears to let players push dice odds at a cost, which is exactly the kind of mechanic that can create memorable consequences if balanced well.

 After release, this page should become a practical guide: when to exert, which pressure states are dangerous, whether failure closes routes, and how often a failed check produces useful story content rather than pure punishment.
+Until then, the best advice is to play deliberately.
+Read the scene, decide whether the outcome matters to your version of Hershel Wilk, and do not reload every failure unless you are testing a specific route.

 Frequently asked questions